baitxaps/EasySocket/README.md

 ###  How to use
 - Running EasyTcpServer Server
-- Unity opens CppNetwork Plugin
-- 1. Client.
-CPP in EasyTcpClient modifies the server IP you want to connect to
+- Modify the server IP you want to connect to in client.cpp
+- Unity Opens Project CppNetworkPlugin
+- Modify the server IP to connect in CellClientNode.cs
-- 2. File - > Build set - > platform - > PC, Mac & Linux standaone
+- File - > Build setting - > platform - > PC, Mac & Linux standaone
-- 3. build and Run
+- build and Run
-- IOS and Android platforms:
+- iOS and Android platforms:
-- 1. Modify the server IP to connect in CellClientNode.
+- Modify the server IP to connect in CellClientNode.
 CS
-- 2. File - > Build set - > platform - > iOS / Android
+- File - > Build setting - > platform - > iOS / Android
-- 3. build and Run
+- build and Run

 EasySocket
 ==============